ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 Note that so far, the image name `my-container` was used locally to your computer.
 On the Docker Hub, the name if your container must be prefixed by your user name (otherwise there would be many clashes when different users try to share images with the same name!).

-You will need to run two commands that are similar to the ones included below, **except** that you need to replace the instance of "dme26" on each line with your Docker Hub username (dme26 is my Docker Hub username!).
+You will need to run two commands that are similar to the ones included below, **except** that you need to replace the instance of "aturnerepcc" on each line with your Docker Hub username ("aturnerepcc" is my Docker Hub username!).
 A potential source of confusion is that you typically use your email address and not your login name to access the Docker Hub, however once authenticated your user ID is shown on the Docker Hub web pages.
 ~~~
-$ docker tag my-container:latest dme26/my-container
+$ docker tag my-container:latest aturnerepcc/my-container
-$ docker push dme26/my-container
+$ docker push aturnerepcc/my-container
 ~~~
 {: .language-bash}
 ~~~
-The push refers to repository [docker.io/dme26/my-container]
+The push refers to repository [docker.io/aturnerepcc/my-container]
 503e53e365f3: Mounted from library/alpine
 latest: digest: sha256:1d599b3e195e282648a30719f159422165656781de420ccb6173465ac29d2b7a size: 528
 ~~~